guenthereder/dhv_crawler/README.md

     ./dhv_crawler.py 'item i am looking for'

-Result will be either: 'item ...' not found or an email will be sent using the given mail settings containing deteil about the discovered items.
+result will be either: 'item ...' not found or an email will be sent using the given mail settings containing deteil about the discovered items.

 ## automation

-Simply use crontab for automation
+simply use crontab for automation